kBashar/github-action-tut/README.md

 `main.py` python script takes a name as input and print out `hello <name>`.
 README file has this tutorial written.
 And `requirments.txt` file is there to list out the python dependencies.
 All codes and files are [here](https://github.com/kBashar/github-action-tutorial).

-Github Actions has following Ideas, these are discussed one by one with code snippet.
+Github Actions has following Ideas, these are discussed serially(as they appear in a workflow file) with code snippet.
 Full code is added at [the end](#code).

 1. [Workflow](#workflows)
 2. [Events](#event)